MRH02/MSFVIP/README.md

 ~ Inspiration For The Tools Exploiting Metasploit <br />
 https://github.com/rapid7/metasploit-framework

-# Disclaimer
+# Notice :exclamation::exclamation::exclamation: :
 MRH Provides no warranty with this software and will not be responsible for any direct or indirect damage caused due to the usage of this tool. <br />
 MSFVIP is built for both Educational and Internal use ONLY. <br />
-Do Not Use For Ilegal Activity! <br />
+**Do Not Use For Ilegal Activity! <br />
 IG : @RzReo

 #                            Made By RizzSploit With :heart: